statox/statox.github.io/src/posts/p5/p5-genetic-algorithms.md

 title: Genetic algorithms
 ---

+If you want to see a bunch of robots blindly running toward a black dot, here is [the demo](https://statox.github.io/p5-genetics/).

+And [the code](https://github.com/statox/p5-genetics) is on Github, it's not beautiful but it's free.
+Now let's see what I did here.

 ### Teaching a machine to do stuff

 Once of the funniest things to do with a computer or a piece of hardware and is to make it smart.
 This has been humankind obsession for many decades now and it's not going to stop anytime soon.
 Of course there are tons of way to make a piece of silicon smart, but for this project I wanted to explore a very simple category of machine learning algorithms: *The genetic algorithms*.